Aap-Dev/Aap-VM-manager/README.md

 # Goal
-The goal of this project is to make managing and creating virtual machines a lot easier
+The goal of this project is to make managing and creating virtual machines a lot easier The end goal of this project is to automate the proccess of single GPU passtrough The above goal has not yet been reached but I am working towards it

 # Platforms
 Aap VM manager will only work on linux

+# TODO
+Add virtio support
+Add PCI passtrough
+Automate the proccess of dumping a ROM for a GPU
+A GUI?